The Mary Parrish Center

 - Actively participate in all CE care coordination meetings.

 - Maintain client and program confidentiality.

-- Work with participants, co-workers, supervisor, community partners, and all other relevant stakeholders in a manner which is consistent with and promotes The Mary Parrish Center’s ethical commitments and organizational values.
+- Work with participants, co-workers, supervisor, community partners, and all other relevant stakeholders in a manner that is consistent with and promotes The MPC’s ethical commitments and organizational values.